 I will use $4.43 for this scenario.
 The shortfall would be $231.4 million which is harder for the management to procure.

 Feel free to access the Google Spreadsheet via this link.

 As shared above, there are two methods:

 The reasonable minimum exit price for us should be $3.68 or above.
 If the exit price is anything lesser, we as shareholders will be severely disadvantaged.
 It will mark another huge setback for the reputation of the Singapore Stock Exchange.

 On 11 July 2021, SGX RegCo made some changes to voluntary delisting rules for listed firms.
-It offers some protection to us as shareholders in a few ways.
+It offers some protection to shareholders in a few ways.
 The offerors and parties acting in concert with them cannot vote on the delisting resolution and the approval threshold is maintained at 75% for total shares held by independent shareholders.